ewosborne/concur/README.md

 `concur` has a number of useful flags:

 ```
-      --any                 Return any (the first) command with exit code of zero
+      --any                  Return any (the first) job with exit code of zero
-  -c, --concurrent string   Number of concurrent processes (0 = no limit), 'cpu' = one job per cpu core (default "128")
+  -c, --concurrent string    Number of concurrent jobs (0 = no limit), 'cpu' or '1x' = one job per cpu core, '2x' = two jobs per cpu core (default "128")
-      --first               First command regardless of exit code
+      --first                First commanjobd regardless of exit code
-      --flag-errors         Print a message to stderr for all executed commands with an exit code other than zero
+      --flag-errors          Print a message to stderr for all completed jobs with an exit code other than zero
   -h, --help                 help for concur
+  -j, --job-timeout string   Per-job timeout in time.Duration format (0 default, must be <= global timeout) (default "0")
-  -l, --log level string    Enable debug mode (one of d, i, w, e)
+  -l, --log string           Enable debug mode (one of d, i, w, e, or q for quiet). (default "e")
   -p, --pbar                 Display a progress bar which ticks up once per completed job
-  -t, --timeout int         Timeout in sec (0 for no timeout) (default 90)
+  -t, --timeout string       Global timeout in time.Duration format (0 default for no timeout) (default "0")
       --token string         Token to match for replacement (default "{{1}}")
   -v, --version              version for concur
 ```

 `--any` starts all of the commands but exits when the first one with a zero exit code returns.
 One thing this is useful for is checking which DNS service is fastest: